LeWolfYT/piskel4all/README.md

 ### Mobile/Tablets

-There is no support for mobile.
+Piskel4All provides basic support for mobile devices at the moment.

 ### Offline builds